 As advocates for injured seniors, we are persistent in our pursuit of active measures to make fundamental changes to the nursing home care system.
 We strive to stop nursing homes from falsifying records, understaffing their facilities, and ultimately contributing to a lack of the respect and dignity that our elderly population deserves.

 Our firm of trial attorneys has a nationwide reputation of representing injured people.
-If you would like to speak with an attorney about bedsores and nursing home neglect, contact our St. Louis, Mo., attorneys.
+If you would like to speak with an attorney about bedsores and nursing home neglect, contact our attorneys at 816.876.2600.
 We offer free consultations and attorneys' fees are on contingency.
 Anyone who suspects abuse or neglect should also call the Elder Abuse Hotline through the Department of Health and Senior Services at 1-800-392-0210.

 Nursing home staff must determine the needs of each resident.
 A person who is in a wheelchair will have different needs than a person who can walk.
 A person who cannot turn over without assistance will require more help than a person who can turn over without assistance.
 The nursing home staff must assess each patient and meet his or her needs.